Webhooks

 To be able to register a new webhook you will need to use the webhook_create mutation.

-If you want to update an existing webhook, you will need to delete the existing one and then add it again.
+If you want to update an existing webhook’s URL, you can use the webhook_update_url mutation.

 - Inventory Update